edge-cloud/www.edge-cloud.net/_posts/2013-08-07-ipv6-link-local-addresses-as-default-gateway.md

 As mentioned earlier, Anycast - both in IPv4 and IPv6 - already gives us the possibility to provide end-users a single or single set of IP addresses for the DNS resolvers, irrespective of their physical location.
 But why should we "burn" a global unicast IPv6 address for this?
 Especially as these addresses can be quite long and hard to remember.

-Here [RFC 1918](https://en.wikipedia.org/wiki/Unique_local_address" target="_blank">unique local addresses (ULA)</a> come to the rescue.
-In most cases ULA can be treated like <a href="https://tools.ietf.org/html/rfc1918) addresses in IPv4.
+Here [unique local addresses (ULA)](https://en.wikipedia.org/wiki/Unique_local_address) come to the rescue.
+In most cases ULA can be treated like [RFC 1918](https://tools.ietf.org/html/rfc1918) addresses in IPv4.
 Prefixes in the fd00::/8 range have similar properties as those of the IPv4 private address ranges:

 * They are not allocated by an address registry and may be used in networks by anyone without outside involvement.
 * They are not guaranteed to be globally unique.